Abdul Rashid Ghazi: Diplomatic career

 He subsequently joined the United Nations Educational, Scientific and Cultural Organization (UNESCO), a specialized agency of the United Nations (UN).

-He initially served at UNESCO's National Office in Islamabad, Later, he was briefly transferred to the organization's Regional Bureau for Education in Asia, located in Thailand.
+He initially was at UNESCO's National Office in Islamabad, Later, he was briefly transferred to the organization's Regional Bureau for Education in Asia, located in Thailand.

-Subsequently, he was posted to New Delhi, India, where he briefly served as Chargé d'Affaires and also became involved with a team which oversees the UNESCO-designated World Heritage Sites, including the Taj Mahal.

-In his later career, he was stationed at the Maison de l'UNESCO in Paris, France, serving as a Representative and Diplomat.
+In his later career, he was stationed at the Maison de l'UNESCO in Paris, France, as a Representative and Diplomat.
 He was also as a member of the Pakistani Delegation to UNESCO linked with Embassy of Pakistan in Paris.

 Visits to Afghanistan

 Ghazi firing a mortar in Paktia Province, Afghanistan, during the Soviet-Afghan War.

 Soviet–Afghan War

 In 1988, Ghazi was convinced by his brother, Abdul Aziz, an active participant in the Soviet–Afghan War, to travel with him to Afghanistan's Paktia Province.
 The brothers subsequently saw brief combat service in the region.
 According to a contemporary account from a fellow fighter, they engaged in several skirmishes with Soviet forces near the Afghanistan–Pakistan border.

 In one incident, Ghazi narrowly survived a land mine explosion, after which he adopted the honorific title Ghazi (Arabic: "warrior").
 Journalist Declan Walsh cites a companion of Ghazi who stated that he was primarily motivated by the excitement and adventure of war rather than religious ideology and notes that this attitude was not uncommon among young men joining the anti-Soviet resistance.